 I received my Ph.D. degree from the Department of Statistics at Stockholm University 2015, under the supervision of Professor Mattias Villani.
 I also hold a M. Sc. degree in Engineering Mathematics from Lund University 2009.
-I joined ACEMS 2017, where I work under the supervision of CI Professor Robert Kohn.
+I joined ACEMS 2017, where I work under the supervision of CI Professor Robert Kohn until 2019.
+Since 2019, I am a Lecturer in Statistics at the University of Technology Sydney.

 My research interests lie in the area of Bayesian Statistics.
-In particular, I am interested in computationally challenging problems, especially in Markov chain Monte Carlo simulation algorithms.
+In particular, I am interested in computationally challenging problems, especially in Markov chain Monte Carlo simulation algorithms and variational inference.

 Monte Carlo Methods